daniel-merrick/Deep-Learning-Literature/README.md

 # Deep-Learning-Papers
-Collection of Deep Learning Papers I find interesting
+Collection of Deep Learning Literature I find interesting

 An information theoretical approach to explaining how neural networks learn